Mahin556/K8S-artifects/1-CKA-Certification-Course-2025/Day 22-Pod Termination, Restart Policy, Image Pull Policy, Lifecycle, Errors/README.md

   - **CronJobs**: Executes periodic tasks and retries in case of failures.
   - **Standalone Pods**: Sometimes used for debugging or simple one-off tasks.

+- used when you don't want pod to consume unnecessory resources.

 **Example**
 For objects like **Jobs**, which commonly use the `OnFailure` restart policy: